deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 This review reflects the state of EtherFi to the date of publication.
 We note that EtherFi is a fast evolving protocol and [implementation addresses](#contracts) should be verified to detect any upgrades since the last changes.

 As part of their ongoing updates, the access control of most EtherFi contracts is being updated to use the `RoleRegistry (2)` contract for better traceability and auditability.
-However, some contracts, including the `MemershipManager` and `MembershipNFTs` used for _Ether.fans_ are not yet following this standard and it is not currently possible to audit the holders of the _admin_ role.
+However, some contracts, including the `MembershipManager` and `MembershipNFTs` used for _Ether.fans_ are not yet following this standard and it is not currently possible to audit the holders of the _admin_ role.
 As it is the case for other operative functions, we assume that those roles are partly granted to undeclared Externally Owned Accounts (EOAs).

 # Protocol Analysis

-## Liquid ReStaking
+## Liquid Restaking

 An overview of the EtherFi protocol can be seen in the diagram below.